jpmorris33/syntheyes3/README.md

 V3.01 - Smooth scrolling, Timer bugfixes, Procedural blinking, looping and colour cycling, experimental MAX7219 panel support

 # TODO for 3.02
-* Document servo support system (or not if it's still experimental)
 * Document hardware build for 16x16 MAX7219 and experimental 32x16 MAX7219W

 # TODO for 3.03